DavidDuwaer/Coloquent/README.md

 ```

 Now we can query these models in the fashion shown in the Usage section of this readme.
+Note that the models contain getters, and that these getters get the values of
+relationships and attributes with `this.getRelation` and `this.getAttribute`,
+respectively.
+Attributes can conversely be set with a `this.setAttribute` method.

+Also note the methods that return an object of type `ToManyRelation` or `ToOneRelation`.
+These are relationship _declarations_: they tell Coloquent what kind of relationship
+there exists.
+It is required that they bear the same name as the cosponding relationship
+in the underlying JSON API.

+Finally, note that the `Artist` class overrides an array called `readOnlyAttributes`.
+This array is for attributes that should be excluded in the posted result saving an
+instance of `Artist` (using the `save()` method).

 # Feedback